 This is a worthwhile endeavor because it will produce the most sustainable success.
 However, it will require time, reflection, analysis, and professional help.

-At the Duke Lifestyle and Weight Management Center, nutritionists can work with patients on learning how to use a hunger scale as one tool to develop mindful eating practices.
-Or join us for our September Nutrition Smarts Session: Intuitive Eating and the Hunger Fullness Scale.
+At the Duke Lifestyle and Weight Management Center, nutritionists can work with patients to learn how to use a hunger scale as a tool to develop mindful eating practices.
+Or, join us for our September Nutrition Smarts Session: Intuitive Eating and the Hunger Fullness Scale.

 READ MORE